urban-wombat/flattables/README.md

 The FlatTables utility `flattablesc` will also do a validity check, but you might as well get earlier feedback with `gotsyntax`.

-Check its validity with gotsyntax:
+Check its validity with gotsyntax

 	```
     $ gotsyntax tables.got